eea/eea.docker.tct/README.rst

 Run over the entire source tree and pull out all strings marked for translation::

-  $ cd src/nbsap
+  $ cd tct
   $ django-admin.py makemessages -a

-Edit <msgstr> for each <msgid> in nbsap/locale/_LANGUAGE_/LC_MESSAGE/django.po
+Edit <msgstr> for each <msgid> in tct/locale/_LANGUAGE_/LC_MESSAGE/django.po

 Compile .po file created with previous command::

-  $ cd src/nbsap
+  $ cd tct
   $ django-admin.py compilemessages

 Restart server::

   # if devel mode
-  $ ./instance/manage.py runserver
+  $ ./manage.py runserver
   # otherwise
   $ supervisorctl
-  supervisor> restart nbsap
+  supervisor> restart tct

 2. Automatic translation

-Make sure 'DEBUG=True' in instance/local_settings.py so that an admin user is automatically generated when starting sever::
+Make sure 'DEBUG=True' in local_settings.py so that an admin user is automatically generated when starting sever::

-  $ ./instance/manage.py runserver
+  $ ./manage.py runserver
   # surf over [HOST]:[PORT]/translate to use Rosetta tool for translation
   # complete the forms within the correct translations
   # restart server when ready
-  $ ./instance/manage.py runserver
+  $ ./manage.py runserver

 ========